-'''

 Box Type: 'mvex'

 Container: Movie Box ('moov')

-Mandatory: No

-Quantity: Zero or one

-'''

 This box warns readers that there might be Movie Fragment Boxes in this file.
 To know of all samples in the tracks, these Movie Fragment Boxes must be found and scanned in order, and their information logically added to that found in the Movie Box.